Vimuktha-coder/Resume_builder/README.md

 ## Introduction

 Resume_Builder_AIHawk is powerful Python tool that simplifies the creation of visually stunning resumes quickly and easily.
 With this tool, you can not only build a resume from scratch but also tailor it perfectly based on a specific job description.
-By inputting the URL of the job listing, Resume_Builder_AIHawk customizes your resume to match the exact requirements and skills needed, making it ideal for enhancing your chances of landing the job.
+By inputting the URL of the job listing, Resume_Builder customizes your resume to match the exact requirements and skills needed, making it ideal for enhancing your chances of landing the job.

 ## Features